stryder-dev/flutter_platform_widgets/README.md

 ```

 ## PlatformAlertDialog
 The AlertDialog will render a caption/title, body/text and a set of action buttons specific for the platform.
+Uses `AlertDialog` for android or `CupertinoAlertDialog` for ios.

-> Note that `showDialog` from the material package needs to be used.
+> Note that `showDialog` from the material package needs to be used to make it easy to render.

 ![alt text](images/android-dialog.png)